-By now, I’m sure you have read my Wedding Hair & Makeup Help blog post and narrowed down your top picks for your beauty services team.
+By now, I’m sure you’ve read my Wedding Hair & Makeup Help blog post and narrowed down your top picks for your beauty services team.
 Your next step is to contact those companies to see if they are available on your date.
 The best way to do that is to send them an email with the information they’ll need to check availability and give you the appropriate rates and information.
 If they have all of the info they need from you, a good company will get back to you quickly with their availability, so you can then proceed with the process.

 My company’s website has required fields for the necessary info, and wedding websites like WeddingWire and The Knot have some of the same required fields.
 But if you are contacting a company on Instagram, Facebook or via an email address you have, you might not know where to start.